Machine learning and unsupervised learning #

 The example below will use the elbow method.
 Sometimes, there’s just a natural number of clusters that you’re looking for.

-The text also discusses the silhoutte method and gap method for choosing the optimal number of clusters.
-You want larger silhoutte scores as you vary the number of clusters, k.
+The text also discusses the silhouette method and gap method for choosing the optimal number of clusters.
+You want larger silhouette scores as you vary the number of clusters, k.
 You’ll also see an example of this below.

 Finally, the text discusses the curse of dimensionality.
 Basically, as you have more and more features, forming clusters gets difficult.
 There are other ways to cluster your data, beyond Euclidean Distance.
 For example, the text mentions cosine similarity.